 Aidan MacCarthy crouched low in the air raid shelter he and the other prisoners of war had dug themselves.
 They had seen two American B-29 bombers flying toward the city of Nagasaki before they went into the shelter.
-A few POWs had stayed outside, though, wanting to see bombs fall on the Japanese for a bit of retribution…Continue
+A few POWs had stayed outside, though, wanting to see bombs fall on the Japanese for…Continue

 As a child, "The Great Escape" was one film that never failed to entertain me.
 Aside from a stellar cast that included Steve McQueen, Richard Attenborough (above), Charles Bronson, James Garner and a host of others, the story was compelling and also happened to be true.